ml5js/ml5-website-v02-docsify/docs/reference/bodypose.md

   }
 }

-// Callback function for when bodyPose outputs data function gotPoses(results) {
+// Callback function for when the model returns pose data function gotPoses(results) {
-  // Save the output to the poses variable poses = results;
+  // Store the model's results in a global variable poses = results;
 }
 ```

-Alternatively, you can open [this example code](https://github.com/ml5js/ml5-next-gen/tree/main/examples/BodyPose-keypoints) and try it yourself on p5.js web editor!

 ### Additional Examples